City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Disability

-The City of Portland provides eligible employees Basic coverage for short and long- term disability plans.
+The City of Portland provides eligible employees Basic coverage for long-term disability (LTD plans.
 The City also offers buy-up options to supplement the Basic plans.
 The plans provide partial income protection for you in case of loss of income due to disability.
-STD and LTD benefits are coordinated with eligible entitlements such as PERS, Social Security, Workers’ Compensation and other sources of income to replace a portion of your pre-disability earnings.
-For more information, please see the Benefits Plan Highlights Book.
-Contact the Health and Financial Benefits Office to file a claim.
+LTD benefits are coordinated with eligible entitlements such as PERS, Social Security, Workers’ Compensation and other sources of income to replace a portion of your pre-disability earnings.
+Refer to the Benefits Plan Highlights Book for additional details.

 Deferred Compensation